dimak01/sharp-bridge/Docs/ConsoleUIModesDesign.md

 - If toggling to the same active mode, switch back to Main

 4) Rendering Cadence
-- The manager respects each renderer’s `PreferredUpdateInterval` to throttle calls to `Render`
+- The manager/orchestrator drives a uniform loop; renderers produce a single frame on demand
 - For async data (Network Status), the renderer should not block; it may kick off background refreshes and render the last-known snapshot

 ## DI and Wiring Changes